Scholarship

 Career Opportunities

-A. Most of our students, male and female, will graduate as "line officers."
-That means that they will be expected to go on to further training in aviation, submarines, or conventional or nuclear powered surface ships.
-There are a very limited number of medical school scholarships (about 25 nationwide).
-Those who choose (and are accepted for) the Marine Corps can go into aviation, ground, cyber, or law officer assignments.
+A. It depends if you are a Navy or Marine Corp option.
+For Navy - most of our students will graduate as "line officers."
+That means that they will be expected to go on to further training in aviation, submarines, or conventional or nuclear-powered surface ships.
+However, there are other opportunities available such as Navy Nurse, Special Operations, Intelligence, and Cyber Warfare Engineer.
+For Marine Corps - students can go into aviation, ground, cyber, or law officer assignments.

 A. Yes.
 Assignments are made on the basis of the student's choices, qualifications, and performance.
 Scholarship status is not a factor in the assignment process.